 Living room chandelier ideas

-1. Be bold
+6. Be bold

 Chandeliers are never going to be quiet and reserved, so why not go as bold as you dare?
 ‘Statement chandeliers are the jewellery of an interior,’ says Owen Pacey, Founder of Renaissance London (opens in new tab).
 ‘A great way to level up your living room is with a grand, statement chandelier, whether that’s an ornate, rococo-style, gilt piece or a contemporary sputnik globe.'

 Living room wall lighting ideas can also make a statement, but a chandelier makes such a decision utterly unmissable.
 This magnificent chandelier filled with natural motifs is an excellent contender to the room’s other bold design features, from the octagonal skylight to the pink rug, all tempered by crisp white walls.

-2. Keep it in proportion
+7. Keep it in proportion

 ‘You can use a chandelier in any space no matter how big or small,’ says Pacey.
 ‘It’s all about the design and size of the chandelier that you choose.
 Keep chandelier designs in proportion to the area.’
 In this small living room, an ornate crystal empire chandelier has been scaled down to suit the room, lending the space elegance without being overbearing.

-3. Choose a timeless design
+8. Choose a timeless design

-‘Opt for something timeless,’ suggests Matthew Currington, Technical Director at The Lighting Superstore (opens in new tab).
+‘Opt for something timeless,’ suggests Matthew Currington, technical director at The Lighting Superstore (opens in new tab).
 ‘Go all out with an eye-catching, classic chandelier to create a focal point for the hallway, above a staircase or in your living room.’

-An enduring favourite among living room ceiling light ideas is the candle chandelier.
+An enduring favourite among living room chandelier ideas is the candle chandelier.
 It’s a classic silhouette that can be interpreted in all manner of styles, but always adds a sense of elegance to the room.
 In this space, a beautiful example with crystal pendants makes an unexpectedly seamless pairing with the room’s contemporary decor.

-4. Keep it classic with crystal
+9. Keep it classic with crystal

-When thinking about how to plan living room lighting, it’s important to consider how light will travel from your fitting to the rest of the room.
+One of the expert tips for lighting a living room is to consider how light will travel from your fitting to the rest of the room.
 Crystal has long been a favorite material for chandeliers for its ability to bounce light around any given space.

-5. Get modern with a sputnik chandelier
+10. Get modern with a Sputnik chandelier

-6. Reimagine crystal’s glow with reflective surfaces
+11. Reimagine crystal’s glow

-‘The Torsa is the first piece in our collection which incorporates mirrored glass within the design,’ says Creative Director Ian Cameron.
+‘The Torsa is the first piece in our collection which incorporates mirrored glass within the design,’ says creative director Ian Cameron.
 ‘The use of this dynamic reflective material really adds another dimension to the piece and evolves our collection of sculptural chandeliers even further.’

-7. Choose a chandelier that doubles as a work of art
+12. Choose a chandelier that doubles as a work of art

-8. Get a soft glow with a globe chandelier
+13. Get a soft glow with a globe chandelier

-Soft lighting is an essential part of bringing together cozy living room ideas, and it’s something that’s perfectly possible to achieve with a chandelier too.
+Soft lighting is an essential part of bringing together cozy living room ideas, and it’s something that’s perfectly possible to achieve with a chandelier, too.
 Globe chandeliers which channel light through translucent orbs – like the ones in this example – are great for creating a warm, diffused glow for your living room.
 Choose an architectural arrangement like this one to keep it feeling fresh and modern.

-9. Give crystal a modern twist
+14. Give crystal a modern twist

-Crystal’s credentials as a functionally sound material for chandeliers has never waned, but you might want to see it in a more modern light in your home.
+Crystal’s credentials as a functionally sound material for chandeliers have never waned, but you might want to see it in a more modern light in your home.
 The elegance of crystal is being constantly reimagined into new forms by designers, meaning you can find it in more contemporary silhouettes, like this flushmount-style chandelier, made up of hollow glass tubes.
-It’s simple undulating form adds texture to the neutral living room ideas.
+Its simple undulating form adds texture to the neutral living room ideas.

-10. Shimmer with a shell chandelier
+15. Shimmer with a shell chandelier

 Can you put a chandelier in the living room?